What Are Corns and Calluses?

 - Wear shoes that fit properly and have a roomy toe area.

-To restore the normal contour of the skin and relieve pain, your doctor may trim the corn by shaving the dead layers of skin off with a scalpel.
-This procedure should be done by a professional, and not by yourself, particularly if you have
+To restore the normal contour of your skin and relieve pain, your surgeon may trim the corn by shaving the dead layers of skin off with a scalpel.
+This procedure should be performed by a professional; do not attempt to do it yourself, especially if you have poor

-If the doctor discovers an underlying problem, such as a toe deformity, he or she can correct it.
+If your surgeon discovers an underlying problem, such as a toe deformity, they can correct it with surgery.
 Most surgeries can be done on an outpatient basis.

 The American Orthopaedic Foot & Ankle Society (AOFAS) offers information on this site as an educational service.
 The content of FootCareMD, including text, images, and graphics, is for informational purposes only.
 The content is not intended to substitute